colemancda/Proposals/Proposals/aquaponics.md

 ## Motivation

-__Describe the problems that this proposal seeks to address.__
+- The untechnified production of food lowers the quality of life and produce of farmers in rural areas.
-Low technified food-production that drives to low job and life quality Local farmers are in disadvantage with farmers from developed countries Engineers and technicians are now aware about rural conditions, culture, potential and motivations.
+- Rural farmers in the third world are at an disadvantage with farmers from developed countries.
-Engineers and technicians have not explored new perspectives in the rural context.
+- Currently-availible open source software for aquaponics is of hobbyist quality and based on the Arduino platform.
+This approach is not suitable for open source industrial aquaculture.

 ## Proposed solution